Shared Governance in Nursing: 5 Best Practices for Facilities

 Example 1: Unit-Based Council

-A geriatric department holds monthly council meetings in which six floor nurses meet with the unit manager.
+A geriatric department holds monthly council meetings during which six floor nurses meet with the unit manager.
 The council recommends implementing a fall prevention protocol to address the increasing number of patient falls occurring on the unit.
 The manager updates the unit’s policies accordingly by requiring use of the Morse Fall Scale during routine assessments.

 Example 2: Administrative Council